ncredinburgh/JavaForSmallTeams/style/300_prefer_immutable_objects.md

 Mutable state makes programs harder to understand and maintain.

 When objects are short lived, and do not leave method scope, mutable state causes few problems.
-Writes and reads will be close together and there will be clear the order in which this happens.
+Writes and reads will be close together and there will be a clear order in which this happens.

 For longer lived objects things are more complex.